stickyvalentine/scanificator/README.md

 # scanificator
+scanificator is for creating a spreadsheets of student ID numbers with the their ipad ID numbers.
+It is intended to be used with a barcode scanner.

+## Use:
 If python 2.7 is installed and included in the Path, the file 'scanificator.py' can be run with out compiling.